-- 40. Arrangements with financial institutions involving repurchase, reverse repurchase, or securities lending agreements, compensating balances, or other arrangements involving restrictions on cash balances and line-of-credit or similar arrangements, have been properly recorded or disclosed in the financial statements. - 41.
-The methods and significant assumptions used to determine fair values of financial instruments are as follows: Fair value is the amount at which a financial instrument could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale.
-The methods and significant assumptions used result in a measure of fair value appropriate for financial statement measurement and disclosure purposes. - 42.
-Receivables recorded in the financial statements represent valid claims against debtors for transactions arising on or before the balance sheet date and have been reduced to their estimated net realizable value. - 43.
-Capital assets have been evaluated for impairment as a result of significant and unexpected decline in service utility. - 44.
+- 39. The fact that the amount of "uncollateralized" deposits or "uninsured, unregistered securities held by the counterparty, or by its trust department or agent but not in the Commission's name" during the period significantly exceeded the amounts in those categories as of the balance sheet was properly disclosed in the financial statements. - 40.
+Arrangements with financial institutions involving repurchase, reverse repurchase, or securities lending agreements, compensating balances, or other arrangements involving restrictions on cash balances and line-of-credit or similar arrangements, have been properly recorded or disclosed in the financial statements. - 41.
+Receivables recorded in the financial statements represent valid claims against debtors for transactions arising on or before the balance sheet date and have been reduced to their estimated net realizable value. - 42.
+Capital assets have been evaluated for impairment as a result of significant and unexpected decline in service utility. - 43.
 We have evaluated and classified any subsequent events as recognized or nonrecognized through the date of this letter.
 No events, including instances of noncompliance, have occurred subsequent to the balance sheet date and through the date of this letter that would require adjustment to or disclosure in the aforementioned financial statements or in the schedule of findings and questioned costs.